 Note

-This function tries to coerce the columns to numbers.
-For some series a warning may be displayed if the parser fails.
-You can override the default behavior with parse_numeric = FALSE
+This function attempts to coerce the columns to numbers.
+For some series, a warning may be displayed if the parsing fails.

 Examples